open-orchestra/open-orchestra-docs/en/developer_guide/best_practice_js.rst

     var x = y % 2;

-A space must be added after each enumeration
+A space must be added after each enumeration separator

 .. code-block:: js